Skip to main content

 Fish Contaminant

-Eating fish is an important part of a healthy diet, providing a low calorie source of healthful proteins and fats.
-Most fish are safe to eat, but some can accumulate contaminants that can pose health risks if eaten too much.
-Thus, fish are a key indicator for determining water quality.
-In Illinois, contaminant levels in sport fish are monitored through a cooperative effort between the Departments of Agriculture, Natural Resources, and Public Health, and the Illinois Environmental Protection Agency, called the Fish Contaminant Monitoring Program (FCMP).
+Eating fish is an important part of a healthy diet, providing a low-calorie source of healthful proteins and fats.
+Most fish are safe to eat, but some can accumulate contaminants that may pose health risks if consumed too frequently.
+Fish also serve as key indicators for determining surface water quality.
+The Illinois Fish Contaminant Monitoring Program (FCMP) regularly monitors contaminant levels in sport fish through a cooperative effort between the Departments of Agriculture, Natural Resources, and Public Health, and the Illinois Environmental Protection Agency.

-Fish samples are collected from 40-50 stream, river, and inland lake and 4 Lake Michigan open water stations each year, plus 4 Lake Michigan harbor stations are collected every 3-4 years.
-The FCMP’s target from these collections is to provide around 250 samples to the Illinois EPA laboratory for analysis of perfluorooctane sulfonate (PFOS), polychlorinated biphenyls (PCBs), and methylmercury.
-The analytical results are then reviewed by the FCMP to determine the need for issuing, modifying, or cancelling a consumption advisory or for following up on sample results.
+Fish samples are collected from 40-50 stream, river, and inland lake stations, and from several Lake Michigan open water/harbor stations each year.
+The FCMP’s goal is to provide approximately 250 samples to the Illinois EPA laboratory for analysis of Per-and Polyfluoroalkyl Substances (PFAS), Polychlorinated Biphenyls (PCBs), and Methylmercury.
+The analytical results are then compared to meal frequency criteria for each chemical listed in Table 1 below, to determine the need for issuing, modifying, or canceling a consumption advisory.
+Results are also used to determine the need for follow up sampling at a particular site.

 Advisory information for specific water bodies is available from the Department of Public Health web site.